 Along the way we drove through steam so thick in places it looked like the ground was on fire.

 By 8:10 am it was already getting crowded.
+The famous geyser is one of the main attractions, after all.
 Inside the visitor center we checked the time of the next eruption, and since it was projected to happen in just a few minutes we made our way outside to the benches.

 There were two rows that wrapped around a portion of the geyser.
 The first was full, so we stood on top of the back row.
 As we waited we could see steam rising from the earth in multiple places, stretching out in a row towards the tree line.